dannuzak/08w-Technigo-portfolio/README.md

 What I learned and how I build it.

 - I went mobile first as I find it easier to go from small and stacked sections to wider and more complex displays.

-  -I was extra cerefull in building the layout of this project so I started writing the markup in this order: header, section 1, 2 and 3, section 4, 5, 6 and finally the section last 2 sections.
+-I was carefull in building the layout of this project so I started writing the markup in this order: header, section 1, 2 and 3, section 4, 5, 6 and finally the section last 2 sections.

--After being done with HTML I validated that part of code, I made the changes needed, then I styled it, and tested it again.
+- After being done with HTML I validated that part of code, I made the changes needed, then I styled it, and tested it again.
 I strongly avoided to go too far without testing my code.

 I left till the very end adding a few ARIA labels but I will probably need to add a few more.